ScottTorzewski/ML-Data-Analysis/README.md

 This result indicates the tree is reasonably accurate, correctly identifying a majority of both low- and high-defect parts, though it still misclassifies a non-negligible number of low-defect cases.

-Random Forest (RF)
-What It Is: An ensemble model that builds many decision trees on bootstrapped samples and averages their predictions (majority voting for classification).
+Random Forest (RF): An ensemble model that builds many decision trees on bootstrapped samples and averages their predictions (majority voting for classification).
 It introduces randomness in feature selection to reduce overfitting and improve generalization.
 Model Fit: The Random Forest classifier was trained using the same feature set, leveraging 100 randomized decision trees to improve predictive performance and reduce overfitting.
 Unlike a single decision tree, the ensemble aggregates multiple weak learners to produce a more stable and generalizable prediction.
 A grid search was performed to find the best parameters for the Random Forest model, yielding:

 <br>